preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-published-processes/index.rst

 Unpublish Process
 ********************
 If needed, a published process can be unpublished.
-The process will then not be available for en users.
+The process will then not be available for end users.
 The document is also removed from the Processes library and a copy is placed in the archive.

 **Note!**
-A provcess can't be unpublished if a draft has been created for that process.
+A process can't be unpublished if a draft has been created for that process.
 The draft must first be deleted.

 When "Unpublish" is selected, you get a second chance to change your mind: